mcarifio/bashenv/README.md

 In the directions below, I assume you're using `bash` 5 or better on a recent linux distro, for example [fedora](https://www.fedora.org/), [ubuntu](https://www.ubuntu.org/) or
 (my new fav) [nixos](https://www.nixos.org/).
 This simplies the directions until I need something more elaborate or on other platforms (such as windows or mac).
 I also assume github for the repository hosting and that you've mastered git and github authenication.
 (Which I haven't.
 When I know more I'll update this document.)
 You can forego git.
 I don't recommend it.
 Bashenv is meant to be extended with _your_ stuff.
-Git makes that much easier.
+Git makes that easier.
 But as long as you download `bashenv` to a directory, say `~/bashenv` and "hook it up" to your `~/.bash_profile` and `~/.bashrc` respectively, you're good to go.

 You start once (on a given host).
 After that, when you `cd` to the `bashenv` directory -- wherever it landed -- and `direnv` should re-establish your local dev environment.
 And if you don't like what `.envrc` does, adapt it or even turn it off with `direnv block ~/bashenv`.
-With the sources, `bashenv` is yours.
+With the sources and some bash expertise, `bashenv` is yours.

 ## Context